mossneto/demo-greeter/readme.md

 The idea of this project is to have everything as codes, including CI/CD.
 To achieve this, the following things are used
 1. Jenkins Declarative Pipeline to declare build pipeline as codes.
+All the pipline are declared in the file `Jenkinsfile`
 2. Terraform to provision VMs required for deployment (scripts are in these folder terraform/develop, and terraform/staging)
 3. Spring Boot to help with the usual things needed in micro services.
 For example, config-server, microservice's communication, service discovery.